Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-How long does an opened Lantus cartridge last at room temperature?
+How long can an in-use Lantus cartridge stay at room temperature?

 Rewards Program